freiheit-com/kuberpult/README.md

 - `"applicationAnnotations"`: Map of annotations to add to the resources

-- `"syncOptions"`: A list of strings that allows users to customize some aspects of how it syncs the desired state in the target cluster ([Sync Options ArgoCD Docs](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/))
+- `"syncOptions"`: A list of strings that allows users to customize some aspects of how it syncs the desired state in the target cluster ([Sync Options Argo CD Docs](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/))

 ##### Environment Group: